-The crew of the Nostromo feel genuine throughout, with no one character dominating proceedings.
-They are all flawed, driven by emotion and a need to comprehend their environment while being equally scared of losing control.
-Technology on the ship is human made, clunky and functional, prone to the very flaws the human crew portray.
+Meanwhile, the crew of the ‘Nostromo’ are all flawed, driven by emotion and a need to comprehend their environment.
+While being equally scared of losing control.
 The ship acting as a microcosm of humanity, a floating life raft of everything we all hold dear.
 From fragile security, to our hope in the ingenuity of humankind.
 The ships very structure and place in the wide and cold reaches of space feels delicate, tense and liable to fail.
-A feeling transplanted to its crew, who are never truly at ease in the ships operation, only relaxing when eating and drinking together, briefly forgetting the environment they sail within.
+A feeling transplanted to its crew, who are never truly at ease in the ships operation.
+Only relaxing when eating and drinking together, briefly forgetting the environment they sail within.

 Add to this delicate mix an emergency transmission of unknown origin and a planet of strange archeological finds.
-Alongside a species of high intelligence who understands its environment better than its human counterparts, and the result is pure cold terror.
+And a species who understands its environment better than its human counterparts.
+And the result is pure cold terror.

 40 years on Alien is still fresh and remarkably undated.
 Much of this is achieved through a filmmaking process that understood the importance of balancing effects with story.
 Focusing on the need to build suspense, while never revealing too much, a homage to classic horror and thriller.
 Alien uses its stark colour pallet and sound to create a vacuum of isolation and mystery for the viewer.
-Mixing the sounds of technology with sounds of nature and organic life to create a truly immersive landscape of the built versus the natural.
-Jerry Goldsmiths sublime score, plays with the overiding feeling of isolation, journey and apprehension, a symphony of the emptiness of space.
+Mixing the sounds of technology and organic life to create a truly immersive landscape of the built versus the natural.
+While Jerry Goldsmiths sublime score, plays with the overriding feeling of isolation; a symphony of space.